istio/istio/mixer/doc/deploy-mixer-with-custom-adapter.md

    kubectl apply -f custom-crd.yaml
    ```

-1. Edit the Mixer deployment configuration to reference your new image.
+1. #### Edit the Mixer deployment configuration to reference your new image

    If you already have a Mixer instance running from a previous deployment of Istio, execute the following commands: